(Last Updated on : 10/08/2017)

 In the Ayurvedic texts, it is clearly stated that neither in fact nor in any theory, is there any physical manifestation that cannot be accounted for by the concept of Tridosha system in Ayurveda

 .
 The Ayurvedic texts also confirm that by properly handling this one specific aspect that is dosha, everything gets handled automatically.
 It is mentioned that just like the theory of Panchabhuta in Ayurveda

 , the three dosha theory is a bit complicated and it demands a more intuitive approach to study the body.
 Like the dhatus and malas in Ayurveda

 , the doshas have no clear material qualities.
-It is difficult to study them objectively under a microscope or in a test tube though their influence in the body is all-pervasive.
-That is why, in case of the mahabhutas, Ayurveda relies on observation and comparison to understand their functioning within the body.
+In case of the mahabhutas, Ayurveda relies on observation and comparison to understand their functioning within the body.

 Doshas in Ayurveda have a great impact and it actually provides the body, its normal functional capabilities.